SondagesPro/LS-getStatInSurvey/README.md

 * To show average of a question : use moyenne
   * `[Qcode.moyenne]` give the average
   * `[Qcode.moy]` give the average in integer
-  * `[Qcode.moy2]` give the average rounded with 2 decimalq
+  * `[Qcode.moy2]` give the average rounded with 2 decimals
 * To show percentage : use pourcent
-  * `[Qcode.pourcent]` : show the percentage with the same answer of respondant, betwwen 0 and 1
+  * `[Qcode.pourcent]` : show the percentage with the same answer of respondant, between 0 and 100 with all decimals
-  * `[Qcode.pc]` : show the prercentage with the same answer but betwwen 0 and 100 without decimals
+  * `[Qcode.pc]` : show the percentage with the same answer but between 0 and 100 without decimals
   * `[Qcode.pourcent.A1]` : show percentage with the answer A1
 * To shown number of answer
   * `[Qcode.nb]` : show the total number of answers